Royal Museums of Fine Arts, Brussels

 NEW Virtual Visit with Zoom.
 Because of the Corona shutdown, I now offer a digital museum visit, using Zoom combined with my image bank.
 Call me for a live virtual Zoom class visit appointment!
 Enjoy a private Powerpoint presentation with your own ‘Professore’.

 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
-Entry best at from 9 or 10AM.
+Entry best from 12 noon.

 Please note, this is a high level offer.
 Practicalities: I live in Amsterdam, Holland and do NOT run a travel agency.
 I do however provide Fabulous international museum tours.
 The plan is that you contract me for one or more days as your private ‘Professore’ and offer full transport to that city, plus hotel accommodation in the same place you will stay.
 We will spend quality time together in mornings and early afternoons.